 - Use a road bike size calculator.

-I also recommend trying the Bikeinsights tool that helps you compare different bike geometries.
+I also recommend trying the Bikeinsights tool, which helps you compare different bike geometries.

 Road Bikes Under $10,000 FAQ